InternetEthan/social-network-api/README.md

 ## Models

 - `User`: Represents a user in the social network.
 Each user has a username, email, and lists of thoughts and friends.
 - `Thought`: Represents a thought posted by a user.
-Each thought has a text, a username of the user who posted it, and a list of reactions.
+Each thought has text, a username of the user who posted it, and a list of reactions.
 - `Reaction`: Represents a reaction to a thought.
 Each reaction has a body and a username of the user who posted it.

 ## Controllers